• Skip to primary navigation

 Beef and kimchi mandu with a bite taken out of it showing filling

-Watch the video here.
-If you make these, don't forget to tag me on TikTok or Instagram.
+Watch the Beef and Kimchi Mandu recipe video for step-by-step instructions.
+If you make these, don’t forget to tag me on TikTok or Instagram.
 I love to see it!

 If you’re looking for more dumplings to make, try my siu mai or spinach and ricotta gnudi.